dendronhq/dendron-site/vault/dendron.faq.md

 ### Can Dendron auto format Markdown tables?

-We don't natively support this but we recommend you do this today using the [Text Tables Extension](https://marketplace.visualstudio.com/items?itemName=RomanPeshkov.vscode-text-tables)
+We don't natively support this but we recommend you do this using the [Text Tables Extension](https://marketplace.visualstudio.com/items?itemName=RomanPeshkov.vscode-text-tables)

 ### Does Dendron support web clipping?